QA process at GetDevDone: How we test your projects for the best quality

 We can check that the solutions used on a website are compatible with the device’s hardware and software.

-We can change the device’s orientation (vertical or horizontal) to see how a page reacts to animations and rearrangement of user interface elements.
+We can change the device’s orientation (vertical or horizontal) to see how a page reacts to animations and the rearrangement of user interface elements.
 You can use emulators for the same purpose.
 Sometimes, however, emulators can’t reproduce the problems that users encounter on real devices.
 It’s only on real devices that we can test the native behavior of a website/app.
 No emulator is capable of that.

 We can test typing text by means of the device’s virtual keyboard.